rmedvedev/grpcdump/README.md

 ```bash
 grpcdump -help
 ```
-For example, to capture grpc traffic and parse grpc request and response you need to use this command:
+For example, to capture grpc traffic, parse grpc request and response you need to use this command:
 ```bash
 grpcdump -i lo -p 50051 -proto-path ./grpc/protofiles -proto-files helloworld.proto
 ```